 Today, the majority of this data is poorly analyzed or not collected at all.
 The ability to analyze, synthesize and draw conclusions from the massive amounts of “dark” data enables new levels of operational effectiveness, situational awareness, and ultimately intelligent decision making.

-- Computer Vision: object recognition within images/video; anomaly detection & change classification; deep learning of image content; facial recognition.
+- Computer Vision: object recognition within images/video; anomaly detection & change classification; deep learning of image content.

 - Business intelligence through analysis of images, videos, and unstructured geospatial data.